javiorfo/nvim-popcorn/README.md

 # nvim-popcorn
-Neovim plugin for popup utilities written in Lua (WIP)
+Neovim library for popup utilities written in Lua